GordonVi/ip_scan/README.md

 Although slower, I've found this script to be more dependable than AD's computer list and Powershell's Get-NetNeighbor scan.

-Please remember to edit/input your subnet range at the top of the script.
+Please remember to edit/input your subnet range at line 38.
 This script doesn't autodetect your subnet mask and what IP you are using. .

 ![ip_scan.ps1 demo recording](http://virasawmi.com/gordon/powershell/ip_scan/ip_scan-demo.gif)